Outline

 Option 1: A second major

 With this option you benefit from studying two disciplines in equal depth and graduating with a double major.
-You can choose from a second Commerce major or one of the following areas from the Bachelor of Arts or the Bachelor of Creative Arts:
+You can choose a second Commerce major, or one of the following majors from the Bachelor of Arts or Bachelor of Creative Arts:

 - Anthropology and Sociology